krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ## Preventing Eviction Races {#evictions}
-Due to out of order arrival, QCRAM's eviction algorithm requires changes (relative to HPACK) to avoid the possiblity that an indexed representation is decoded after the referenced entry is already evicted.
+Due to out of order arrival, QCRAM's eviction algorithm requires changes (relative to HPACK) to avoid the possibility that an indexed representation is decoded after the referenced entry is already evicted.
 QCRAM employs a two-phase eviction algorithm, in which the encoder will not evict entries that have outstanding (unacknowledged) references.
 The QCRAM encoder maintains a